Game-Coder-94/Loan-Approval-Model/README.md

 # Loan-Approval-Model
 Hi!!
 <br>
-This is side project to fine our skills
+This is side project to refine our skills